By Terrance Turner

 “My dad’s absolute lack of presence and effort with me,” Adele answered.
 “As I got older, I definitely understood that it was the alcohol, it wasn’t a choice he was making himself…During the last two-to-three years of my life, my dad got really sick.
 That happened just after having left my marriage when I made the conscious decision to get to know myself and figure some things out.
 April, when he died, we had our peace together.
 I felt that huge gaping hole filled.
 We forgave each other.”

 While she made peace with her father, Adele also worked to explain things to her son.
 The new album’s lead single “Easy on Me” was written for Angelo, to help him understand the divorce.
 He’d ask questions like “Why don’t you love Daddy any more?”
 Adele explained: “‘I do love him.
 I’m not in love with him.’
 But that doesn’t make any sense to a six-year-old.”
 She wrote the song to express to Angelo things she couldn’t say in conversation, she said.
 Adele admitted that she still feels discomfort with the idea of “choosing to dismantle my child’s life for my own.”
-She also death

 But Adele still dealt with guilt and embarrassment from the divorce.
 “I’m just embarrassed that I didn’t make my marriage work,” she admitted.
 That angst manifested itself physically: “I had the most terrifying anxiety attacks after I left my marriage.
 They paralyzed me completely and made me so confused because I wouldn’t be able to have any control over my body, but I was aware of that happening because it was kind of still very much there, while my whole body was just like, on another planet it felt like,” she told Oprah.